 A three-stage waterfall that sits at the foot of Mantalungon Mountain Range where visitors can swim in cold, turquoise waters.
 Canyoneering is also one of the activities that you can do here if you’re up for some adrenaline-pumping water adventure.

-Take a bus to Badian from Cebu City.
+Take a bus to Badian from Cebu City about 3 hours.
+Once in Badian, there are signs pointing to the Kawasan falls which would take about a 15-30 minute hike.
 Once in Badian, there are signs pointing to the Kawasan falls.
 Alternatively, you can book guided services being offered in the vicinity.

 Entrance fee is ₱45 for foreigners and ₱20 for locals.